 Octavian considered Mark Antony as a threat to his power.
 He embarked on a smear campaign that presented Antony as a weakling, completely dominated by Cleopatra who had ambitions to rule the world.
 As Antony was preparing for a war in Parthia that would elevate his standing in Rome, he had to go to war instead with his political rival.
 Octavian spread “fake news” to the Senate that he had been compelled to read Antony’s will left in the safeguard of the Vestals in Rome.
 Even though no witnesses were present when Octavian supposedly inspected the will, he proclaimed Antony legitimized the claims of Caesarion as Julius Caesar’s son, and as a co-ruler with Cleopatra and heir to the Egyptian throne.

 The most damning part of Antony’s will is that he asked to be buried with his wife, Cleopatra, in Egypt even though it was forbidden for a Roman nobleman to marry a foreigner.
 This incited the Senate’s rage as they believed Antony was forming a new Roman government in Alexandria.
-This threat was enough to make the Romans clamor for war in unified antagonism towards Cleopatra and her bewitched consort Antony.
-To this day, the actual truth about Antony is lost in historical propaganda written by his enemies which still haunts his memory to this day.
+This threat was enough to make the Romans clamor for war against Cleopatra who bewitched her consort, Mark Antony.
+To this day, the actual truth about Antony is lost in historical propaganda written by his enemies that still haunts his memory to this day.